-If you are travelling outside of Canada and you have had only viral vectorbased vaccines or different vaccines for your first 2 doses, you may be able to get additional doses.
+If you are travelling outside of Canada, you may be able to get additional doses.
 This is only if your destination requires you to have a certain COVID-19 vaccine series.

 Visit alberta.ca/covid19-vaccine for more information and to find out if you can get additional doses.